justthatpixel/Cat-API/README.md

 A quick guide on how to start the project & a look into possible next.

-The frontend & backend are both in src folder for your convenience.
+The Frontend & Backend are both in src folder for your convenience.
-Have fun! ✨
+Have fun looking around! ✨

 ## Running the backend
 1. Navigate to the `comms` directory: